World has failed to protect children in conflict in 2018: UNICEF

 Over the course of 2018:

-- In Afghanistan, violence and bloodshed remain a daily occurrence, with some 5,000 children killed or maimed in 2017 and the first three quarters of 2018, and children making up 89 per cent of civilian casualties from explosive remnants of war.
+- In Afghanistan, violence and bloodshed remain a daily occurrence, with some 5,000 children killed or maimed within the first three quarters of 2018, equal to all of 2017, and children making up 89 per cent of civilian casualties from explosive remnants of war.

 - Cameroon has seen an escalation of the conflict in the North-West and South-West regions of the country, with schools, students and teachers often coming under attack.
 In November, more than 80 people, including many children, were abducted from a school in Nkwen, in the north-west of the country and released a few days later.
 To date, 93 villages have allegedly been partially or totally burned due to conflict in the areas, with many children experiencing extreme levels of violence.